vbem/lilei.tech/resumes/en_US/index.md

 - Company: [Alibaba](https://www.alibabagroup.com/) (Beijing Branch)
 - Department: *Taobao - Merchants Data Quality Dept.*
-- Position: *Senior Engineer (P6)*
+- Position: *Senior Engineer (P6+)*
 - Tech-Stack: *Python*, *PHP*, *Aliyun*, *ODPS*, etc.
-- Responsibility: Be responsible for intra Aliyun landing in the team, development of internal tools, and auto-test libraries for Taobao merchants data API.
+- Responsibility: Internal Aliyun cloud-landing in the team, development of internal tools, and auto-test libraries for Taobao merchants data API.
 - Key Projects:
-    - Participated the well-known [5K Project](https://tech.huanqiu.com/article/9CaKrnJCQaV) of Aliyun, be responsible for the migration on cloud of testing and developing servers of our dept.，submitting the Bug of Cloud control panel for four times, and completing all the migration within half a year.
+    - Participating the well-known [5K Project](https://tech.huanqiu.com/article/9CaKrnJCQaV) of Aliyun, be responsible for the migration on cloud of testing and developing servers of our dept.，submitting the Bug of Cloud control panel for four times, and completing all the migration within half a year.
-    - Based on the RobotFramework keyword technology and the API of [ODPS](https://www.aliyun.com/product/odps/), developed a general basic library of full-category merchant data API testing, accelerated test-cases developing efficiency for our QA engineers.
+    - Using RobotFramework keywords and the API of [ODPS](https://www.aliyun.com/product/odps/), developing a general basic library of full-category merchant data API testing, which accelerated test-cases developing efficiency for our QA engineers.
-    - Developed a web-based automated test platform based on Durpal to support the self testing for R&D engineers.
+    - Developing a web-based automated test platform based on Durpal to support the self testing for R&D engineers.
 - Achievements:
     - Technology Pioneer of Taobao-Merchants Data Quality Department in 2013